 Promote Your Content Regularly Across Social Media Channels

 When you share content on social media obviously, more people will be exposed to it.
 When people discover your (great) content they are more likely to share it with their network and expose it to audiences you might not have reached on your own.
 And, you have more chances to get links!

 But, you need to share new content multiple times to get more attention.
 Twitter recently made changes to their rules – they want to stop people from sharing the same tweets over and over again.
 This means that you now have to be more creative with the content you share.
+A social media posting schedule will help plan your content, while there are a number of tactics you can also choose.
 When you are creating your blog content consider this idea: